amarinediary/WordPress-simple-URL-based-breadcrumb/README.md

 A URL based WordPress breadcrumb, unstyled, minimalist and SEO friendly.
 A non-invasive WordPress unofficial plugin, both lightweight and lightning fast, adding URL based breadcrumb support.
 Plug-and-play, with no required configuration.

-## Give us feedback

-Let us know how we can improve this plugin.
-Either [Open a new issue](https://github.com/amarinediary/Where-Is-My-Bread/issues/new/choose) or if you don't have a GitHub account you can give us feedback through the following Google [Where-Is-My-Bread Plugin Feedback Form](https://forms.gle/m9PM6dEX8aZrmedG9).
-(No account required).

 ||Version|
 |-|-|
 |Requires at least WordPress:|`3.0.0`|